Karnak

 Create a destination album

-To create a Kheops album as a destination, the following values must be set:
+To create a Kheops album as a destination, configure the following values:

 • Protocol: STOW